 Table Service Restaurants

-Table Service restaurants are locations where guests may often make Advance Dining Reservations prior to dining, and the process of dining gluten-free can begin as soon as you make your reservation.
-(Keep in mind that with buffet service, a Chef can walk you through your options; however, cross-contamination may be more difficult to avoid.
-If nothing on the buffet looks appealing, you can also ask the chef to make you something that is not on the buffet line.)
+Keep in mind that with buffet service, a Chef can walk you through your options; however, cross-contamination may be more difficult to avoid.
+If nothing on the buffet looks appealing, you can also ask the chef to make you something that is not on the buffet line.

-Counter Service restaurants — also called Quick Service — do not accept Advance Dining Reservations.
+Quick Service restaurants — also called Counter Service — do not accept Advance Dining Reservations.
 Upon arrival at your chosen location, you can — and should — request to speak with a Cast Member (or manager) who can guide you accordingly.
 You can do this at Quick Service restaurants both in the parks and at the Disneyland Resort hotels.

 If you’re at a Quick Service spot in the Disney Parks, always ask for a manager — they will help to make sure that your gluten-free order is made correctly.
 You may receive a physical menu noting your options.
 But, rest assured, you may always request to speak to a Chef as well.